open/close all folders

 - The versions of Metroid Prime and its sequel as re-released on the Wii as part of the New Play Control! line of Wii re-releases in Japan and included as part of the Metroid Prime Trilogy.
 Both games had some extra lighting and bloom effects added, 16:9 widescreen presentation, slightly improved textures, doors loaded faster, a New Game+ feature that retains your logbook entries in subsequent playthroughs, and Corruption-style New Play Control that works beautifully.
-And all of this on one disk only slightly more expensive than Corruption on its own (until was it re-released through the Wii U's eShop channel, where it is sold in a much cheaper price).
+All of this on one disk only and slightly more expensive than Corruption on its own (until was it re-released through the Wii U's eShop channel, where it is sold in a much cheaper price).
 The only drawback was that some visual effects had to be removed due to the particle effects on Samus' arm cannon not being programmed to move with the Wii Remote, and the doors in Corruption took longer to load but the latter was fixed for the digital re-release.

 - The Orange Box for Xbox 360 did this to Half-Life 2 and Episode One, bringing the graphical improvements of the shiny new engine to their old games without a hitch.
 This was the same case for the PlayStation 2 version of Half-Life, with higher resolution models, an entirely new story mode designed for co-op called Decay, a helpful targeting system, the ability to play as a Vortigaunt and a two-player deathmatch mode with most of the original maps.